 Leather has a long and fascinating history.
 It has been valued for centuries due to its durability, versatility, and timeless appeal.
 The material has been used in a wide variety of ways, from bookbinding in ancient times to setting fashion trends with a nice leather jacket.

-When you make a leather bag, you are creating a piece that can last a lifetime.
+When you make a leather bag, you are creating a piece that can last a lifetime, especially if you take good care of it.
 (Make sure to check out our blog on how to properly care for your leather goods.)
 Whether you’re a seasoned crafter or just getting started, working with leather is a rewarding experience that allows you to create functional art.
 Here’s how to get started!

 Materials and Tools Needed